 The College is in an area that has a lot of choice as far as post 16 provision is concerned, with a prevalence of other Sixth Form Colleges and large School Sixth Forms.
 However, our applications have continued to increase year on year.
-Whilst our conversion rate is subject to fluctuation, in the past 3 years we have grown our student numbers.
+Applications for 2023 entry were the largest ever and this translated into our highest ever enrolment, with the College likely to grow by c.175 students in the past year.
 The College closely monitors the estimated number of students in both the following year, and beyond.
 This detail is scrutinised at the monthly Finance Monitoring meetings.